Opioid Use Disorder: These Treatments Are Available, Now

 Naloxone: An Emergency Treatment

 Naloxone, also commonly known as Narcan, rapidly reverses the effects of an opioid (narcotic) overdose and is the standard treatment.
-It is not addictive or considered an opioid itself.
+It is not addictive, controlled or considered an opioid itself.
 A naloxone injection may be administered in a medical emergency.

 Naloxone has been available in injection form to reverse the effects of an opioid overdose for more than 40 years.
 Prior naloxone treatments required administration via a syringe and needle and were most commonly used by trained medical personnel.